Netatalk/netatalk/INSTALL.md

 Optional:

   - avahi or mDNSresponder           (for Zeroconf support)
-  - cmark-gfm                        (for converting Markdown to plain text)
+  - cmark or cmark-gfm               (for generating documentation)
   - cracklib and cracklib dictionary (for password strength check in afppasswd)
-  - Docbook XSL, non-namespaced      (for manpages & manual documentation)
   - GLib 2 and GIO                   (for afpstats support)
   - Kerberos V                       (for krbV UAM support)
   - libacl                           (for ACL support)